w3f/polkadot-wiki-old/docs/polkadot/node/guides/how-to-validate.md

 ## Get testnet DOTs token

 To continue the following steps, you are required to get some testnet DOTs token for the `stash` and `controller` accounts in order to submit transactions and use these DOTs as stake.
 The `session` account doesn't need any DOT.
 See the [DOTs page](../../learn/DOT.md#getting-testnet-dots) for recommendations on getting testnet DOTs.
-Each of your accounts should have at least 150 milli-DOTs to cover the existential deposit and transaction fees.
+Each of your accounts should have at least 150 milliDOTs to cover the existential deposit and transaction fees.

 ## Bond DOTs